Project: Branding / Logo Design

 Many marks made it to the final rounds, and we used them as opportunities to explore color and texture.

-The winner was a combination of blue and green, that when overlapped makes a richer, more saturated blue-green.
-The colors represent water and land, and represented how TCA brings unites different groups to create a shape a bigger picture.
+The winner was a combination of blue and green, that when overlapped makes a richer, saturated green.
+The colors represent water and land, and represent how TCA unites different groups in a common vision.

 THE FINAL MARK

-Through our partnership and commitment to the entire complete design process, we worked our way towards a solution that expressed the multiple facets of The Common Acre, was rooted in science, expressed connection to the environment, and had a strong emblematic presence.
+Through our partnership and commitment to the entire complete design process, we worked our way towards a solution that:

 Behind the Scenes: Interconnection